cmc-aau/hpc-docs/docs/slurm/partitions.md

 | `bio-oscloud08` | 192 | 2 TB | - |

 ### The `gpu` partition
 This partition is ONLY for jobs that require a GPU.
 Please do not submit jobs to this partition if you don't need a GPU.
-There is otherwise no max memory per CPU or over-provisioning configured for this partition.
+There is otherwise no max memory per CPU or over-subscription configured for this partition.
 The job time limit for this partition is 14 days.

 | Hostname | vCPUs | Memory | Scratch space | GPU |
 | :--- | :---: | :---: | :---: | :---: |